apaz-cli/apaz-cli.github.io/blog/Revelations.md

 * Revelations 1-3 are 5+ years old.
 Revelation 4 is less than a week old.
 * This knowledge only became accessible after I started learning about erotic hypnosis.
 * There are probably other revelations that are understood by communities I haven't learned about yet, but that I have no context for yet.

+# Revelation 7: Begging
+* It comes from the heart
+* Anything polite works.
+* I've gotten a lot of milegage out of repeating please, thank you, master, mistress,